AI slop: In event listings

-Fantastical promotional graphics for the 2024 Willy's Chocolate Experience event, which took place at Glasgow, Scotland, characterized as "AI-generated slop", misled audiences into attending an event that was held in a lightly decorated warehouse.
+Fantastical promotional graphics for the 2024 Willy's Chocolate Experience event, which took place in Glasgow, characterized as "AI-generated slop", misled audiences into attending an event that was held in a sparsely decorated warehouse.
 Tickets were marketed through Facebook advertisements showing AI-generated imagery, with no genuine photographs of the venue.

 In October 2024, thousands of people were reported to have assembled for a non-existent Halloween parade in Dublin as a result of a listing on an aggregation listings website, MySpiritHalloween.com, which used AI-generated content.
 The listing went viral on TikTok and Instagram.
 A similar parade had previously been held in Galway.
 Dublin had hosted parades in prior years, although there was no parade in 2024.
-One analyst characterized the website, which appeared to use AI-generated staff pictures, as likely using artificial intelligence "to create content quickly and cheaply where opportunities are found".
-The site's owner said that "We asked ChatGPT to write the article for us, but it wasn't ChatGPT by itself."
+One analyst characterized the website, which appeared to use AI-generated staff pictures, as likely using AI "to create content quickly and cheaply where opportunities are found".
+The site's owner said, "We asked ChatGPT to write the article for us, but it wasn't ChatGPT by itself."
 In the past the site had removed non-existent events when contacted by their venues, but in the case of the Dublin parade the site owner said that "no one reported that this one wasn't going to happen".
 MySpiritHalloween.com updated their page to say that the parade had been "canceled" when they became aware of the issue.